 - Drain hose: The dishwasher has a drain hose leading to the main drain.
 If it is clogged it can keep the dishwasher from draining.

-If you’re in Pittsburg and your dishwasher isn’t draining, then you can call us at Almighty Plumbing to help solve the problem properly.
+If you’re in Antioch and your dishwasher isn’t draining, then you can call us at Almighty Plumbing to help solve the problem properly.